 We're so excited to be able to send you home with groceries!

-Client-choice means that our guests can choose what they feed their families, just like they would at a regular grocery store.
+Guest-choice means that our guests can choose what they feed their families, just like they would at a regular grocery store.
 Clients only take what they like, want, and can use.
 We do this to create an environment of dignity and respect for those who use our services.

-For all following visits, the person shopping for your household will need to bring an ID and proof of Payne Co. residence if it changes, and IDs for household members if additional people are added.
+For all following visits, the person shopping for your household will need to bring an ID, proof of Payne Co. residence if it changes, and IDs for household members if additional people are added.